 ARE YOU INTERESTED IN CREATIVE WRITING?

 ARE YOU WRITING A NOVEL AND LOOKING FOR WAYS TO MAKE IT BETTER?

-ARE YOU AN EXPERIENCED WRITER OPEN TO IDEAS FOR TAKING YOUR WORK TO NEW LEVELS?
+ARE YOU AN EXPERIENCED AUTHOR OPEN TO IDEAS FOR TAKING YOUR WORK TO NEW LEVELS?

 Consider Fiction-Writing Modes: Eleven Essential Tools for Bringing Your Story to Life